-The master’s programme in Civil and Architectural Engineering fosters graduates that will design and build our future homes and infrastructure, with a deep understanding of human conditions and needs, and urgent demands for sustainability.
+The master's programme in Civil and Architectural Engineering fosters graduates who will design and build our future homes and infrastructure, with a deep understanding of human conditions and needs, and urgent demands for sustainability.
 In one of two specialisations, students explore either techniques for design, construction and maintenance of infrastructure or engineering design of buildings with a focus on performance and lifecycle perspective.

 Civil and Architectural Engineering at KTH

 This master's programme gives you advanced knowledge in the field of Structural Engineering as well as in the subjects of Civil or Architectural Engineering.
 You learn how to implement this knowledge by comprehensively understanding buildings and infrastructure as advanced technical systems.
 The programme offers advanced-level courses that often relate to real-life projects and the use of state-of-the-art tools for design and modelling.

 The programme offers two main tracks: Civil Engineering and Architectural Engineering.
 The Civil Engineering track is devoted to techniques for the design, construction and maintenance of roads, streets, railway tracks, bridges and tunnels.
 The Architectural Engineering track focuses on engineering design and analysis of buildings with an emphasis on system-level performance from a lifecycle perspective.
 The teaching methods comprise a mix of lectures, exercises, projects and laboratory work.
 During the programme, students interact with industry in various ways, including project work in collaboration with industry experts and the involvement of industry experts as teachers.

 The programme ends with a degree project relating to an issue within the field, focusing on investigating and analysing of a problem.
 The project is an opportunity for you to interact with both industry and current research.